Home/Vegetables/Samphire

 Samphire and Chickpea Stir-Fry

-A quick and healthy stir-fry featuring samphire and chickpeas, packed with protein and flavor.
+A vibrant stir-fry featuring samphire and chickpeas, packed with protein and flavor, perfect for a quick weeknight dinner.

 Ingredients